albi005/MaterialColorUtilities/README.md

 You can ask questions under the [Discussions](https://github.com/albi005/MaterialColorUtilities/discussions) tab.
 Don't forget to check the source code when trying to solve a problem.

 ## Contributing
 If you have found a bug or want a new feature, [open a new issue](https://github.com/albi005/MaterialColorUtilities/issues).
-Pull requests are welcome but please open an issue before, so we can talk about it.
+Before creating a pull request open an issue so that we can discuss your ideas.